msv-lab/modus-openjdk-images-case-study/README.md

 - We executed Modus using the command `time modus build . 'openjdk(A, B, C)' -f <(cat *.Modusfile)` to build all available images.
 This builds the same 40 images[^image-count] that were built through the official approach.
 All builds were executed with empty Docker build cache.

-Modus performs better than the other approaches due to the parallel builds performed by our front-end to BuildKit, in addition to an image caching optimization.
+Modus performs better than the other approaches since DOBS' template processing took a significant fraction of the total time to build images.

 [^image-count]: The number of images and the binaries themselves vary, so this is the number of images available at the time we conducted the benchmarks.